l-hodge/recipebook/README.md

-# recipebook
-A collection of recipes
+A collection of (hopefully) tasty recipes.